WORK

 SOLUTION_

-A desktop platform with a streamlined search-and-book interface, transparent pricing, time selection, and service categorisation.
-The design prioritises clarity over density.
+A desktop platform with streamlined search-and-book, transparent pricing, time selection, and service categorisation.
+Clarity over density.

 HelpOH pushed me to design for two very different users simultaneously.
-The worker-side of the platform deserved more screen time than I gave it — in a next iteration, I'd build out a dedicated worker dashboard with job management and training access.
+In a next iteration, I'd build out a dedicated worker dashboard with job management and training access.